HewlettPackard/Docker-SimpliVity/docs-src/promgraf-k8s/promgraf-k8s-playbooks.md

 ## Grafana

-For convenience, the playbook sets up a NodePort so that the Grafana UI can be access on the port `33030`.
+For convenience, the playbook sets up a NodePort so that the Grafana UI can be access on the port `33030`, as shown in the following code extract:

 ```
 # kubectl -n monitoring patch svc grafana --type='json' -p '[{"op":"replace","path":"/spec/type", "value":"NodePort"}]'